thomasabishop/eolas/Set_Theory/Axioms_of_set_theory.md

 ---
+categories:
+  - Mathematics
 tags:
-  - Logic
+  - logic
-  - Set_Theory
+  - set-theory
-  - theorems-axioms-laws
+  - theorems
 ---

 The basic notions of set theory are defined in [Basic properties of sets](Basic%20properties%20of%20sets.md).
 There we introduced a formal syntax that will be utilised to define the axioms.
 For easy reference: